atbolsh/TransformerHomunculus/README.md

 Next frameworks, each about a day:
 X -- 'please turn toward / away from the gold / blue line'.
 4 subtasks, but that can all happen within a single framework.
 Big one though; full morning.
  -- the dopamine framework (which picture to do you prefer?)
- -- adding image recon losses to all the QA frameworks (after getting burned at the first training, this is important) -- all the zooming frameworks, should be about a day -- all the 'imagine' frameworks ('imagine this room without you'), should be about a day.
+~ -- adding image recon losses to all the QA frameworks (after getting burned at the first training, this is important)
+     -- skipping this for now; will add in only if problems persist once I fix the training issues and use correct optimizers X -- all the zooming frameworks, should be about a day X -- all the 'imagine' frameworks ('imagine this room without you'), should be about a day.
+X -- 'imagine this room after X moves'

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~